johannesbottcher/templateConfusion/README.md

 span?
 What happens to unmaintained code?
 How can a community assure that code is up to date?

 Who supports a template?
-Who mountains it?
+Who maintains it?
 -------------------------------------------

 Overleaf and ShareLaTeX have a little comments section, where